vanderbiltrobotics/ros_phoenix/README.md

 The `ros_phoenix/PhoenixBridge` does not provide any interface for configuring the motor controllers because this configuration is done while launching the PhoenixContainer and adding components.
 Whereas, `ros_phoenix/PhoenixSystem` allows the configuration of all the same parameters through the xml config file.
-Using the `<param/>` tag, parameters at the top level are given to the `PhoenixManager`.
+Using the `<param/>` tag, hardware parameters are given to the `PhoenixManager`.
 It accepts all the same parameters as the `PhoenixContainer`.
 Each motor controller corresponds to one joint.
 Therefore, the joint parameters match the available component parameters.